Periculum/Doppelwuerfel/README.md

 # Doppelwuerfel
 Transposition cipher with two different keywords, also known as Doppelwürfel or UBCHI.
 With this little program you can decode and encode Strings.

-# Usage
+## Usage

-There are a total of four parameters that the programme can take. d/e for decode or encode, followed by the text and the keywords.
-Note: The programm removes all spaces and turns it into one with only lowercase letters.
+There are a total of four parameters that the program can take. d/e for decode or encode, followed by the text and the keywords.
+Note: The program removes all spaces and turns it into one with only lowercase letters.
 ```
 python3 doppelwuerfel.py <d/e> <text> <keyword1> <keyword2>
 ```

-## Encoding
+### Encoding
 If you want to encode the text "Lorem ipsum dolor sit" with the keywords "ct" and "magazine", the command would look like this:
 ```
 python3 doppelwuerfel.py e "Lorem ipsum dolor sit" ct magazine
 ```
 The chiffre would look like this "rotpi romed mlisl ous".

-## Decoding
+### Decoding
 If you want to decode "rotpi romed mlisl ous" with the same keywords "ct" and "magazine", the command would look like this:
 ```
 python3 doppelwuerfel.py d "rotpi romed mlisl ous" ct magazine